Jewish languages: Status

 Yiddish was the language spoken by the largest number of Jews in the 1850s, but today the three most commonly spoken languages among Jews are English, modern Hebrew, and Russian—in that order.
 Yiddish, as well as several other Jewish languages, has contributed to the vocabulary of coterritorial non-Jewish languages, such as English or French.

 Kol Yisrael, Israel's former public-service broadcaster, had long maintained short daily news and featured programming in many Jewish languages and dialects.
-For domestic audiences, it broadcast in Iraqi Jewish Arabic on its Arabic network, while also producing in Yiddish, Ladino, Moroccan Jewish Arabic, Bukharian and Judeo-Tat for both domestic and overseas shortwave audiences in relevant areas.
-In addition, for over two decades starting in the late 1970s, a daily 30-minute shortwave transmission was made to Yemen in Yemenite Jewish Arabic.
+For domestic audiences, it broadcast in Judeo-Iraqi Arabic on its Arabic network, while also producing in Yiddish, Judeo-Spanish, Judeo-Moroccan Arabic, Bukharian and Judeo-Tat for both domestic and overseas shortwave audiences in relevant areas.
+In addition, for over two decades starting in the late 1970s, a daily 30-minute shortwave transmission was made to Yemen in Judeo-Yemeni Arabic.

-Radio Exterior de España, Spain's international public broadcaster, provides programming in Ladino, which they refer to as Sefardi.
+Radio Exterior de España, Spain's international public broadcaster, provides programming in Judeo-Spanish, which they refer to as Sefardi.

 In the United States as well as in Birobidzhan, Russia, there are some local radio programs in Yiddish.